pabloripoll/docker-mariadb-10.11/README.md

 * Multi-platform, supporting AMD4, ARMv6, ARMv7, ARM64
 * Very small Docker image size (+/-280MB)
 * Uses MariaDB 10.11 as default for the best performance, low CPU usage & memory footprint
-* Services independency to connect from container application to this database allocation
+* Service independency to connect from other container application to this database allocation
-* Useful setting to run in a cluster
+* Useful setting to run this service inside a cluster configuration

 ## Usage
 Local machien apps can connect to this service by address `localhost:${PORT}` but to connect other containers to this service, the address is `${HOSTNAME}:${PORT}`.